Home / Resume / Hospitality / Resort (No Experience)

 Key skills to include

-These transferable skills help you break into resort work:
+These transferable skills help you break into resort work, and they double as keywords screening software scans for:

-Tip: If you have CPR, lifeguard, or wilderness first responder certification, make it one of the first things on your resume.
+Tip: If you have a lifeguard, CPR, or first aid certification, list it near the top.

 Resume summary examples you can steal